mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-config/index.md

 ---

 # Description
-The `dcos edgelb config` command lets you view or update your Edge-LB configuration.
+The `dcos edgelb config` command allows you to view or update your Edge-LB configuration.

 # Usage